Frequently Asked Questions

 You choose when and whether to use them.

-How long does the course take to complete?
+How long does it take to complete the six-stage framework?

-There is no set timeline.
+There is no fixed timeline.

-Some people move through a stage in three to four weeks.
-Others take longer — pausing, reflecting, and allowing the work to settle before moving forward.
+Each stage is divided into manageable modules designed for reflection and gradual integration.
+Some participants move through a stage in around three to four weeks, while others take longer — pausing to reflect and allowing the work to settle before continuing.

 How much time should I set aside for each Module?

-Each module is designed to be read and reflected on in around 30-60 minutes initially.
+Most modules can be read and reflected on in around 30–60 minutes initially.

-How is the course structured and delivered?
+How is the framework structured and delivered?

 The stages are delivered in carefully designed PDF modules, structured to build steadily and support reflection.